lukevukovich/StremioSentinel/README.md

 5. Click **Load unpacked** and select the extracted `stremio-sentinel-<version>` folder (the folder that has `manifest.json`).
 6. Visit `https://web.stremio.com/#/addons`.
 The panel appears only on the Addons route.

+**Note**: Do not delete, move, or rename the folder after loading the extension.
+If you do, you will need to remove and re-load the unpacked extension in Chrome.

 ### From Source (Local Folder)

 If you cloned or downloaded the repository directly: